 While over one third of these companies do not have an international presence, the majority of Fortune 500 entities do operate locations in foreign countries.
 With this in mind, we dove deeper to see what kind of facts and trends we might find among this group.

 Not surprisingly, when opening their first non-US location, many Fortune 500 companies chose to open their first international location within America’s northward neighbor.
 A total of 74 companies selected Canada for that honor, which is more than double the next highest country, the United Kingdom.
-London won as the most chosen city to launch an international location.
+London won as the most chosen city to launch an international expansion.

-Those Fortune 500 companies with the greatest number of overseas locations typically were America’s most recognizable and iconic institutions.
+Those Fortune 500 companies that expanded globally with the greatest number of overseas locations typically were America’s most recognizable and iconic institutions.
 The golden arches of McDonald's can be found in more than 23,000 places outside the U.S. Western Union can be found in 205 different nations, more than any other company on the Fortune 500.

-Having looked at the number of overall locations for these Fortune 500 companies, we also wanted to investigate how many different countries they tend to operate in.
+Having looked at the number of overall locations for these Fortune 500 international companies, we also wanted to investigate how many different countries they tend to operate in.
 Excluding the 35% of companies without international locales, we discovered a relatively even distribution.
 Four different segments of this portion of our evaluation feature at least 50 companies operating in a given range of countries.

 And, saving the best for last, here are some fun facts we uncovered.
 Roughly half of the Fortune 500 companies (249 out of 500) have moved their company headquarters.
 Mostly these moves have been from one U.S. city to another, though a few American-born companies have made the major shift to an overseas headquarters, such as Avon Products’ move to a London-based HQ.

 Typically, Fortune 500 companies average 317 international locations, yet those in the telecommunications, aerospace and defense, and engineering and construction industries typically have fewer than 30 locations.
-Unsurprisingly, companies in the hotel and leisure business are the polar opposite, with almost 5,000 locations on average, far outpacing the industries with the second- and third-most locations, which are retail and apparel businesses.
+Unsurprisingly, international companies in the U.S. hotel and leisure business are the polar opposite, with almost 5,000 locations on average, far outpacing the industries with the second- and third-most locations, which are retail and apparel businesses.

-We understand that not every business might have as many international locations as Fortune 500 companies.
+While there are many U.S. companies expanding internationally, we understand that not every business might have as many international locations as Fortune 500 companies.
 Nonetheless, no matter how many international locations you have, if your company needs help moving employees from one place to another around the globe, CapRelo can help!

 Learn more about our global mobility services that span the US and beyond!